5 Surprising Benefits of Delegation

 Gallup found that leaders who are effective delegators achieved 112% higher growth rates than those who don’t delegate at all or who delegate poorly.
 Effective delegation provides such a huge advantage because it:

-Together, the benefits of effective delegation create a company culture that motivates everyone to contribute their best work to the company.
+Together, the benefits of effective delegation create a company culture that motivates everyone to contribute their best work.

 Don’t know how to delegate effectively or what types of tasks you should offload?
 Read our free guide How to Use Delegation to Become a More Impactful Leader.